onflow/freshmint/cadence/nfts/blind-edition-nft/README.md

 The wrapper contains functions to generate a contract, deploy it and mint NFTs.

+> See the [Blind Edition NFTs section in the Node.js documentation](../../../docs/nodejs.md#blind-edition-nfts) for more documentation and examples.

 ## Usage

 ### Create an edition

 Before minting NFTs, you must create an edition and add it to the contract.
-This acts a blueprint for all NFTs that will exist in the edition.
+This acts as a blueprint for all NFTs that will exist in the edition.

 Editions are created in batches.
 Use the [`create_editions.cdc`](./transactions/create_editions.template.cdc) transaction to create one or more editions.